neu-se/CS4530-Fall-2023/Assignments/ip2/ip2.md

 {% highlight typescript %}
 /**
  * The TicTacToeArea component renders the TicTacToe game area.
- * It renders the current state of the area, optionally allow the player to join the game.
+ * It renders the current state of the area, optionally allowing the player to join the game.
  *
+ * It uses Chakra-UI components (does not use other GUI widgets) *
  * It uses the TicTacToeAreaController to get the current state of the game.
  * It listens for the 'gameUpdated' and 'gameEnd' events on the controller, and re-renders accordingly.